 Mark began his legal career in the office of the Pierce County Prosecuting Attorney in 1995.
 He worked his way up through the ranks and became a Trial Team Chief and then Chief Criminal Deputy.

 He was appointed as the District Attorney in 2009, elected in 2010, and re-elected in 2014.
 In his decade as the elected prosecutor, Mark made the community safer.
-He formed an Elder Abuse Unit that was a leader in the country, he was the first in the state to use data-driven prosecution, and he filed a lawsuit against Big Pharma to hold them accountable for their role in the opioid crisis.
+He formed an Elder Abuse Unit that was a leader in the country.
+He was the first in the state to use data-driven prosecution.
+He filed a lawsuit against Big Pharma to hold them accountable for their role in the opioid crisis.

-He tried some of the most important cases in the county, including the murder and rape of Special Olympian Kimmie Daily, the murder and robbery of cab driver Mohamud Ahmed, the murder of Nancy Gardner, and the Tacoma Mall shooting.
+He also tried some of the most significant cases in Washington, including the murder and rape of Special Olympian Kimmie Daily, the murder and robbery of cab driver Mohamud Ahmed, the murder of Nancy Gardner, and the Tacoma Mall shooting.